mrpetrocket/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: github pages tutorial blog
 ---
+_this_ is pretty cool